pedromsantos/ts-kata/src/13_RefactoringGolf/hole9/README.md

-# Hole 1 to Hole 2
+# Hole 9 to Hole 10

-Change the code in hole 1 to be identical to the code on hole 2, both implenentation and tests can change.
+Change the code in hole 9 to be identical to the code on hole 10, both implenentation and tests can change.

 ## Refactorings

-- Tackle code comments, long method and large class
+- Tackle long parameter
-  - Extract method

 ## Tips